YAMS CLI Reference¶

 . $PROFILE

-Then test by typing yams and pressing Tab.
+Then test by typing one of these and pressing Tab:

 Exit Codes¶